Kate Gleason: Gleason Works

 Gleason resumed her work at Gleason Works and soon rose to new positions.
 She was named company secretary and treasurer, and additionally became a traveling salesperson.
-Demand for gears soared in the 1890s as automobile manufacturing began.
+Demand for gears soared in the 1890s as bicycle and automobile manufacturing began.
 In 1893, she toured Europe to expand the company's business, an early attempt at globalization by an American manufacturer, and succeeded at finding several new foreign customers.
-Today, nearly three quarters of the company's sales are international.
-She made a second European trip to represent the company at the Paris Exhibition of 1900, and remained chief salesperson until her exit from the company in 1913.
-A misconception arose that she, not her father, had invented the company's bevel planer, and was promoted by her acquaintance Henry Ford.
+She made a second European trip to represent the company at the Paris Exhibition of 1900.
+In the long term, international sales became an important component of the company's revenue.
+In 1997, nearly three quarters of the company's sales were international.

-Fred H. Colvin described Gleason in his memoirs as"a kind of Madame Curie of machine tools […] Kate spent her youth learning her father's business from the ground up, both in the shop and in the field, so that when she branched out for herself about 1895 as a saleswoman for her father's gear-cutting machines, she knew as much as any man in the business."
-In addition to her depth of knowledge, Gleason attributed her success in sales to her uniqueness in a male-dominated profession:"In those early days I was a freak; I talked of gears when a woman was not supposed to know what a gear was.
+Fred H. Colvin described Gleason in his memoirs asa kind of Madame Curie of machine tools […] Kate spent her youth learning her father's business from the ground up, both in the shop and in the field, so that when she branched out for herself about 1895 as a saleswoman for her father's gear-cutting machines, she knew as much as any man in the business.
+In addition to her depth of knowledge, Gleason attributed her success in sales to her uniqueness in a male-dominated profession:In those early days I was a freak; I talked of gears when a woman was not supposed to know what a gear was.
 It did me much good.
-For, no matter how much men disapproved of me, they were at least interested in seeing me, one distinct advantage I had over the ordinary salesman."She paid careful attention to her dress and public habits as well, often choosing outfits to emphasize her femininity, and claimed that customers would recall a dress or hat she wore during a sale years later.
+For, no matter how much men disapproved of me, they were at least interested in seeing me, one distinct advantage I had over the ordinary salesman.After her first trip to Europe, Gleason began to pay careful attention to her dress and public habits.
+She would select extremely feminine outfits to wear, used her sense of humor to charm customers, and went as far as to take voice lessons to practice the ideal pitch.
+She claimed that customers would recall a dress or hat she wore during a sale years later.
 James Gleason, a later CEO of Gleason Corporation, credited most of the company's global expansion to her work as its representative.

-The company's expansion necessitated larger facilities, and Gleason Works built new headquarters in 1904 and again in 1911.
-Gleason contributed to the design of both buildings and developed an interest in construction.
+A misconception arose that she, not her father, had invented the company's bevel planer, and the idea was promoted by her acquaintance Henry Ford.

+The company's expansion necessitated larger facilities, and the family relocated their factory from Brown's Race to University Avenue between 1904 and 1911.
+Gleason had the new foundry modeled after the Pisa Cathedral to create a large interior space for overhead cranes.
+During this time, she also constructed a house for herself on East Avenue, which she named Clones, after the town of origin of her mother Ellen.